Want to know the best exercises to build power and strength in your shoulders and traps? We’ve got seven for you right here!

 Rear Deltoid Dumbbell Raise

 The rear deltoid raise is an excellent supplementary movement for developing the rear deltoids—a trouble spot for many athletes to build.
-You will be using even lighter weight than the front deltoid raises, as this movement is very taxing on a small, isolated muscle.
+You will use even lighter weights than what you use with the front deltoid raises, as this movement is very taxing on a small, isolated muscle.

-Barbell Plate Burn-Out
+5. Barbell Plate Burnout

 This is a technique I picked up from my old coach Nick Agallar, and it works great at the end of a tough shoulder workout—prompting a serious “pump” and pushing you to the limits of your muscular endurance.